Carpetano/LinuxHow2/README.md

 # LinuxHow2

-- Personal repo for how to do different things in linux
+- Personal repo for how to do different things in linux.